The Short Answer

 ],

-The key configuration is renderAfterDocumentEvent.
-The pre-renderer waits for this custom DOM event before capturing the HTML.
-This ensures all your async data is loaded and rendered.
+The key config is renderAfterDocumentEvent.
+The pre-renderer waits for this custom DOM event before capturing HTML.
+This makes sure all your async data is loaded and rendered before the snapshot.

-In each pre-rendered page component, dispatch this event in onMounted:
+In each page component you want pre-rendered, dispatch the event in onMounted:

 <script setup lang="ts">